assetgraph/assetgraph/README.rst

 2) To avoid duplication, images referenced by more than one ``CssImage`` relation won't be inlined.

+3) A ``CssImage`` relation residing in a CSS rule with a ``-one-image-inline: true`` declaration will always be inlined.
+This takes precedence over the first two criteria.

 If any image is inlined an Internet Explorer-only version of the stylesheet will be created and referenced from the ``Html`` asset in a conditional comment.